VincentBeges/head_up_display/README.md

 - **timecode element**: Used to add the current timecode.
 Choose the timecode format (according FFMPEG documentation: https://ffmpeg.org/ffmpeg-filters.html#Text-expansion)
 - **image element**: Used to add another image in overlay.
 You can choose the position and size of the image, or keep automatic resize.

+_See the scripts and example directories for each template element result_

 ## Advanced usage